ahmedmoselhi/PSBBN-Definitive-English-Patch/README.md

 - PS2 Linux is pre-installed.
 Just hold any button on the controller while PSBBN is starting to boot into Linux
 - Bandai and SCEI online channels have been added to the Game Channel
 - Some minor fixes to the English translation
-### Update:
+### Updates:
 - Added Game ID support for the Pixel FX Retro GEM.
 Works for both PS1 and PS2 games
 - PS2 games now launch up to 5 seconds faster
 - Resolved conflict with mass storage devices (USB, iLink, MX4SIO).
 Games now launch without issues if these devices are connected
-- OPL software now automatically updates when you sync your games
+- Apps now automatically update when you sync your games
 - The art downloader has been improved to grab significantly more artwork
 - Improved error handling in the PSBBN installer script
 - The setup script has been modified to work on live Linux environments without issues